 It is recognised the stressful and traumatic nature of safeguarding and child protection work.
-Holymead will support staff by providing an opportunity to talk through their anxieties with the DSL and to seek further support, as appropriate.
+Holymead Primary School will support staff by providing an opportunity to talk through their anxieties with the DSL and to seek further support, as appropriate.
 Further, the school will endeavour to create a robust safeguarding culture and environment, so that staff feel comfortable to discuss matters outside the workplace, which may have implications on their practice to safeguarding of children in the school.

-Pupil Support
+• Pupil Support

 Opportunities will be provided for pupils/students to develop skills, concepts, attitudes and knowledge that promote their safety and wellbeing.
-Relevant issues will be supported through the curriculum including: sex and relationships education and Personal, Social, Health Education (PSHE) to explore key areas such as selfesteem, emotional literacy, assertiveness, power, building resilience to radicalisation, e-safety and bullying.
+Relevant issues will be supported through the curriculum including: relationships and sex education and through Personal, Social, Health and Citizenship (PSHC) education, to explore key areas such as self-esteem, emotional literacy, assertiveness, power, building resilience to radicalisation, e-safety and bullying.